jitendrakyadav/pgmsolutions/readme.txt

 	Esc + 5yy
 	Esc + 7yy
 /*
-a. yy => stands for "yank", we have actually copied the current line to the vim buffer, which is similar to the operating system's clipboard.
+a. yy => stands for "yank", we have actually copied the current line to the vim buffer(A buffer is a data area shared by hardware devices or program processes that operate at different speeds or with different sets of priorities), which is similar to the operating system's clipboard(A clipboard is a temporary storage area for data that the user wants to copy from one place to another).
 b.
 5yy => would copy the 5 lines from the current cursor position line.
 c.
 7yy => would copy the 7 lines from the current cursor position line.
 d.
 Now move your cursor where you want to paste this copied line.
 Remember your are in read-only mode(If you like, you might go in insert mode by typing "i", create some space or blank lines, move your cursor there and again return back to read-only mode by pressing keyboard button "Esc"); Then type following: